Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Introduction

-The proposed methods combine the flexibility from non-parametric density estimate and the statistical efficiency and interpretability offered by finite-dimensional parametric inference and information borrowing.
-Ultimately, fitting a density with sparse observation follows likelihood principles in an estimated exponential family, so the required amount of observations could be substantially fewer than what would otherwise be required for non-parametric estimates.
-Moreover, the exponential family approximation has the advantage in the interpretability of the sufficient statistics that come from eigenfunctions as well as fast computation.
-The approximating family increases in flexibility by increasing its dimensions and will fit to a complex density.
-Rate of convergence under Kullback--Leibler (KL) divergence for the proposed MLE is established under the asymptotics that the number of training subpopulations, the sample size of each subpopulation, and the sample size of the new subpopulation diverge to infinity.
+The proposed methods combine the flexibility from non-parametric density estimate and the statistical efficiency and interpretability offered by parametric inference and information borrowing.
+Ultimately, fitting a density with sparse observations follows likelihood principles in an estimated exponential family, so the required amount of observations by our proposed methods could be substantially fewer than what would otherwise be required for non-parametric estimates.
+Moreover, the exponential family approximation has advantages in computation and interpretability.
+The approximating family increases in flexibility as its dimension increases and can approximate an arbitrarily complex density.
+Rates of convergence of the proposed MLE under the Kullback--Leibler (KL) divergence and $L^1$ norm are established under the asymptotics that the number of training subpopulations, the sample size of each subpopulation, and the sample size of the new subpopulation diverge to infinity.
 This result holds for general infinite-dimensional random densities under smoothness and boundedness conditions.
 If the random density actually lies in a finite-dimensional exponential family, then the proposed method converges under KL divergence to the truth with a near-parametric rate.
+If the sample size in the new subpopulation is fixed, the proposed MLE converges to the MLE in the best approximating exponential family.

 The proposed models and estimation are introduced in \autoref{sec:method}.
-Numerical properties of the proposed methods are investigated and compared to alternative parametric and nonparametric density estimates in \autoref{sec:simulation} under various simulation scenarios.
-Data illustrations with age-at-admission of ICU patients and historical rainfall data in the Haihe river basin are included in \autoref{sec:real.data}.
-Theoretical results are stated in \autoref{sec:theory}, and the detailed proofs and additional discussion are included in the Supplemental Materials.
+Numerical properties of the proposed methods are investigated and compared to alternative parametric and nonparametric density estimates in \autoref{sec:simulation}.
+Data illustrations with age-at-admission of ICU patients and rainfall data in the Haihe river basin are included in \autoref{sec:real.data}.
+Theoretical results are stated in \autoref{sec:theory}.
+Additional simulation, discussion, and detailed proofs are included in the Supplemental Materials.